 The NAC Speaker Series is centered on inviting dynamic indigenous and Native perspectives to engage with our campus community.
-A long running series that we are proud to host where leaders and inspirational speakers from tribal communities are brought to Fort Lewis College for dialogue
+A long-running series that we are proud to host where leaders and inspirational speakers from tribal communities are brought to Fort Lewis College for dialogue and learning.

 A collaborative STEM (Science, Technology, Engineering, and Math) speaker series invites noted indigenous and Native scholars to encourage and speak to their experiences in STEM fields.